turboMaCk/glue/README.md

         }
 ```

 This is all what is required when child component API changes.
-Now we can make it talk to parent.
+Since `Component` type holds all gluing there is no need for changes in parent's `init`, `update` and `view`.

 ### Action Bubbling